gavboi/wordle-solver/README.md

 ## Notes

+The word list included contains around 5000 words, and contains some that are not used by NY Times.
+Feel free to add or remove words from the list as you want/need to.

 ### Solving Algorithm Choices

 - Words are chosen that contain letters that are each in as many words as possible.
 It does not prioritize different letters to get the most overall word coverage.